LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

    | ?- debugger::nospy(planet, _, _).

-   All matching conditional line number spy points removed. yes
+   All matching conditional breakpoints removed. yes

 The line number must for the first line of a clause that we want to